cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 Small assignments will test whether you understood the concepts discussed in that particular week, and will be small and self-contained.
-You'll submit a webpage, typically, with a demonstration of the concept we discussed and a short explanation (no more than a paragraph or two).
+You'll submit a webpage, typically, with a demonstration of the concept we discussed and a short explanation (around a paragraph or two).

 Assignments will be posted on thursdays, and will be due on the following thursday at the time class starts.
 My office hours will be tuesday, 9:00-11:30, and there will be no office hours on wednesday and thursday morning.
-This is so that I can use the tuesday lecture to talk about issues with the previous assignment, and to force you to get started more than 24 minutes (ahem, hours) before the deadline.
+This is so that I can use the tuesday lecture to talk about issues with the previous assignment, and to nudge you to get started more than 24 minutes (ahem, hours) before the deadline.

 ## Midterm